 Check out my blog post about what to do in Monterrico to help you decide.

 There are so many fun things to do near Antigua that it’s worth staying long enough to enjoy them all.
-What would you be interested in trying?
-Hiking a volcano?
-Or maybe taking that long trip to Tikal?
-Have you ever thought of exploring Guatemala?
+Whether hiking a volcano or taking a long trip to Tikal you can have fun exploring Guatemala.

 YOU MAY ALSO WANT TO READ